bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 With the `pollStatusAndFetchTransaction` we check the status of the transaction every 0.5 seconds.

-Once a transaction ends up in a decided-valid block, it "edged into stone".
+Once a transaction ends up in a decided-valid block, it's "edged into stone".
 There's no changing it, no deleting it.
 The asset is registered now and cannot be deleted.
 However, the usage of the metadata field allows you to do updates in the asset.
 For this, you can use `TRANSFER` transactions (with their arbitrary metadata) to store any type of information, including information that could be interpreted as changing an asset (if that's how you want it to be interpreted).

 We will use this feature to update the mileage of the car.
-Note that by using `carOwner.publicKey` in the output of our create transaction, you have established that Alice will be the only person, who will be able to do an update, respectively a `TRANSFER´ transaction for this asset, since the usage of this output as an input in a separate transaction will require a signature with Alice’s private key.
+Note that by using `carOwner.publicKey` in the output of our create transaction, you have established that Alice will be the only person, who will be able to do an update, respectively a `TRANSFER` transaction for this asset, since the usage of this output as an input in a separate transaction will require a signature with Alice’s private key.

 # Update of an asset on BigchainDB

 Since an update of the mileage of a car does not imply any change in the ownership, your transfer transaction will simply be a transfer transaction with the previous owner (Alice) as beneficiary, but with new metadata in the transaction.
 So, technically, Alice is transferring the car to herself and just adding additional, new information to that transaction.

 Before creating the transfer transaction, you need to search for the last transaction with the asset id, as you will update this specific last transaction: